 It can be hard on your partner to constantly provide emotional support, especially if the relocation stress affects the both of you.
 Manage your own stress and find ways to relax and unwind.
 If there is a problem that needs to be addressed, talk things out with your partner calmly and work things out together.
 At the end of the day, both of you are a team, and getting through this without lashing out at each other will strengthen your bond.

 3. Make big decisions together

 As a couple, you are already used to making decisions together – but this is especially important when you’re travelling or living abroad.
 Whether it’s finding a new apartment or managing finances, these decisions are often packed with emotion and tension, so the potential for conflict is always present.
 It may seem insignificant, but your partner might want their opinion to be heard and valued too.
-Decide on things together and how it can benefit the both of you, or be upfront and honest if it’s something that you wish to do for your own needs.
+Couples relocating together should decide on things together and how it can benefit the both of you, or be upfront and honest if it’s something that you wish to do for your own needs.

 4. Establish a new routine together and separately

 Feelings of isolation can set in especially during the first few months overseas as an expat, when the surrounding culture and language are foreign to you.
 Going abroad as a couple can relieve that loneliness but keep in mind that it also places more pressure on your relationship when your significant other is your primary social outlet.